Tranter 1879 Cylinder Stops vs. Locking Bolt Notches

 Frequently Asked Questions

-On the Tranter 1879, the locking bolt prevents cylinder rotation when the firearm is at rest.
-The cylinder stop prevents over-travel during rotation, working with the hand mechanism to precisely align the cylinder.
+The Tranter 1879 uses a dual system: the locking bolt prevents cylinder rotation when the firearm is at rest, while the cylinder stop prevents over-travel during rotation, ensuring precise alignment by working with the hand mechanism.

 More Gunsmithing & DIY Videos You Might Like